moq-wg/moq-transport/draft-ietf-moq-transport.md

 congestion or other constraints.
 This does not indicate the dropped Objects are permanantly unavailable.

-If Objects within the range have already been received or are subsequently received, they MAY be processed as normal, but there is no expectation they will be delivered.
+If Objects within the range have already been or are subsequently received, they MAY be processed as normal, but there is no expectation they will be delivered.

 ~~~
 OBJECTS_DROPPED Message {